userfront/guide/all/guide/toolkit/automatic-signup-form-html.md

 ---
-title: Pre-made signup form for HTML embed
+title: Install a pre-made signup form for HTML embed
 ---

 <toolkit-breadcrumb />